stefandobra/python-learning-journey/README.md

 # 🧠 Python Programming Journey – mooc.fi 2025

-This repository documents my progress through the [mooc.fi Python 2025 course](https://programming-22.mooc.fi/), with a targeted focus on mastering Python for **AI automation and engineering roles**.
+This repository documents my progress through the [mooc.fi Python 2025 course](https://programming-22.mooc.fi/) and self-directed mini-projects, with a targeted focus on mastering Python for **AI automation and engineering roles**.

 ---